nixonbali/systems-puzzle/README.md

 ## Approach

 Having explored the different technologies, syntax, and common practices, as well as studying the code, I've noted a number of likely bugs where I think either the syntax is off, something is missing, or something is mis-labeled.
 To control for each potential bug, I'll be testing one fix at a time.

+### Likely bugs
+ -

 However, to begin, I'll run the specified commands, and then try to identify and solve the bugs in an order that makes sense.
 The first task will be ensuring the containers are communicating properly, as this will make identifying their indvidual bugs clearer (if this doesn't work, my next move would be to try testing each in isolation).

 - Initial compose:
   - http://localhost:8080 - (where the app is supposed to be hosted)'This site can't be reached'